 I was expecting really beautiful ornate palaces from Vienna but I didn’t realise it had such a cool and quirky side to it too with loads of impressive street art and hipster bars down by the canal.
 The last time I visited Austria was actually the first time I went abroad EVER, on a family holiday when I was 14.
 My memories of it obviously aren’t the strongest but I definitely rekindled my love for the country this time around.

 Here’s how we spent our weekend and how you could spend yours, too!

 Morning – shopping at the Naschmarkt

 At the Naschmarkt, you’ll find souvenirs, bric-a-brac, jewellery and some seriously delicious food.
-The market has plenty of cafes serving everything from breakfast and traditional Austrian cuisine, and everyone sits outside and chats – it’s a really good atmosphere.
+The market has plenty of cafes serving everything from breakfast to traditional Austrian cuisine, and everyone sits outside and enjoys the atmosphere.
 The fruit stalls were also amazing and I found all my favourites from my Asia trip like dragon fruit and mangosteen.
 I really wish we got these in the UK!

 My favourite vendors were the stalls selling Middle Eastern food.
 It’s not just run of the mill falafel though – you’ll find peppers, chilis and tomatoes stuffed with cheese; Parma ham and walnut filled figs; olives, baklava and more.

 We picked ourselves up a picnic and ate it at the Alfred-Grünwald-Park across the road.

 Getting there – the closest station to the Naschmarkt is Kettenbrückengasse which is on the U4 (green) underground line.
 You walk out of the station and you’re there.